ESC Region 13 Annual Social Studies Summit: Critical Thinking, Critical Connections

 Come be part of an inspiring day of professional learning at the 3rd Annual Region 13 Social Studies Summit: Critical Thinking, Critical Connections.
 This event brings together K–12 educators to focus on improving Social Studies learning outcomes for all students.

-Engage in a variety of breakout sessions led by teachers and experts in the field, featuring strategies for effective Social Studies instruction, ways to amplify diverse histories, and opportunities to deepen your content knowledge.
+Engage in a variety of breakout sessions led by teachers and experts in the field, featuring strategies for effective Social Studies instruction, ways to support students’ critical thinking skills.

 Keynote: Glenn Wiebe